Cottage Grove got its revenge for the defeat of “Nesmith County”

 Then as now, the U of O was something the town took great pride in.
 And as a driver of commercial success, it was hard to beat.
 Eugene soon outpaced all its rivals in size and economic power.
 It was also, of course, the county seat.

 The problem was, from the standpoint of Lane County’s third-largest town, down at the southernmost tip of the county, Eugene’s municipal boosterism was taking over county government.
-County officials were not nearly as diligent in allocating resources to fix roads and infrastructure outside the Eugene-Springfield area as they were in collecting taxes there.
+County officials were not nearly as diligent in allocating resources to fix roads and infrastructure outside the Eugene-Springfield area as they were in the “metro area” — but they were, of course, very diligent indeed in collecting taxes everywhere.
 “Grovers,” as they sometimes call themselves, were feeling the pinch of the old “taxation without representation” complaint — or, at least, they had convinced themselves that they were.

 And their complaints fell upon deaf ears … until someone floated a new idea: Carve off South Lane County, join it to North Douglas County, and form a new county: Nesmith County, named after pioneer lawyer-politician James Nesmith.